joelewis101/deep_sequencing/readme.md

 ## Other scripts

-`scripts/simulate_from_fitted_models.R` will run some simulations from the posterior and generate the plots used in the FIS/ECCMID abstract,
+`scripts/simulate_from_fitted_models.R` will run some simulations from the posterior and generate the plots used in a FIS/ECCMID abstract.